BHZH/IDALab/TimeMachine/readMe.md

 - Choose the following specifications :
   - Type of parameter : Integer
   - Instance parameter
-  - Values can vary by group instance
+  - Values can vary by group instance (if shared parameters)

 #### General information